Home Depot Background Check: Know Before You Apply (The 3 “Colors”)

 Yellow

-Although these findings may ultimately result in an employee’s employment offer to be rescinded, this is not always the case.
+Although these findings may ultimately result in an employee’s employment offer being rescinded, this is not always the case.

 Often the yellow flag will mean that the applicant may be asked about some of the findings of the background check by the hiring manager.
 In this scenario, the hiring manager tries to determine whether the findings will impact the applicant’s ability to work or if it creates an unsafe or uncomfortable environment for other employees.